 Less of a race and more of a pilotage exercise.
 You start any time after the line opens at 10:00 and pass to the designated side of the named buoys in the river at least once.
 You can pass them in any order.
 For full details see the Sailing Instructions below.
 There will be a full briefing at 09:00

 Bit embarrassing really.
-We opened the event up to the one design classes and it was won by a Dragon.
+In 2022 we opened the event up to the one design classes and it was won by a Dragon.
 Well done to Edwin and Sue Hannant on “Gandalf” who proved they know the river better than anyone else.

 Bring the season to a close with our open Autumn Series.
 Weather permitting the first race will be run from the club line and will take the fleet out into the Thames Estuary.
 The remaining four races will be in the river Medway and will be run from a Committee Boat.